32 Good Leadership Qualities That Will Drive Your Success

 Leadership Roles Will Be Key In 2021The year 2020, was unlike any year in recent history.

-With vaccines being delivered, 2021 is shaping up to be a year of recovery, reflection and regeneration.
+With safe vaccines now rolling, this year is shaping up to be a year of recovery, reflection and regeneration.

 Those of us who survived the Coronavirus will adapt to our new way of life, but make no mistake about it, there are some things that will not get back to the way they were.